Lowener Theory on Analytic Universal Covering Maps: Kernel Convergence and Universal Coverings

-Loewner chains of covering maps, which is the main subject in the latter half of the present article, is a geometrically natural generalization of Loewner chains of univalent functions.
-We point out two properties shared between univalent functions and universal covering maps.
-For $j=1,2$ let $\Omega_j$ be a hyperbolic domain in $\mathbb{C}$ and $f_j : \mathbb{D} \rightarrow \Omega_j$ a universal covering map with $f_0(0)=f_1(0)$.
-If $\Omega_1$ and $\Omega_2$ are simply connected, then since $f_1$ and $f_2$ are univalent, it is easy to see that
+Loewner chains of analytic universal covering maps, which are our main concern in the latter half, provide a natural geometric generalization of chains of univalent functions.
+We record two properties shared by univalent functions and universal covering maps.